Michael-T-Seabi/FNB-App-Academy-2025-First-project-/README.md

 # FNB-App-Academy-2025---First-project-
-A test run of how HTML works .
+A test run of how HTML works . it's basic look of a website without a style sheet

+1. Download all files
+2. Open index 1